otaviocc/obsidian-microblog/README.md

 $ npm run build
 ```

-Restart Obsidian and enable the plugin from *Community Plugins* in Preferences.
+Restart Obsidian and enable the plugin from *Community Plugins* in Settings.

 ## Contributing